Guidance for young people about the 16 to 19 Bursary Fund in the 2018 to 2019 academic year.

-The 16 to 19 Bursary Fund is money the government has given to local authorities, schools, colleges and other education and training providers (education institutions) to give to students who need financial help to stay in education.
+The 16 to 19 Bursary Fund is money the government has given to local authorities, schools, colleges and other education and training providers (education institutions) to support students who need financial help to stay in education.

 There are 2 types of 16 to 19 bursaries:

-- discretionary bursaries that institutions award to meet individual needs.
-For example, for transport, meals, books and equipment
+- discretionary bursaries which institutions award to meet individual needs, for example, help with the cost of transport, meals, books and equipment

 Your education institution is responsible for managing both types of bursary.